ClaytonONeill/angular7-test-app/README.md

 This is a quick build to get some reps working with Angular7, testing routes and basic functionality.
 Nothing too crazy.

-I'll outline below to the best of my ability how to get Angular7 up and running, documenting any additional installs pr packages that I use along the way.
+I'll outline below to the best of my ability how to get Angular7 up and running, documenting any additional installs or packages that I use along the way.

 ## Step 1: Install the Angular CLI